libplctag/libplctag/README.md

 layers to the whole thing.
 Luckily, TuxEIP had already blazed that trail and we were able to examine that code to find out how things worked.

-The EtherNet/IP (CIP) protocol specificiation is very large and very complicated and covers several generations of Rockwell/Allen-Bradley PLCs.
+The EtherNet/IP (as part of CIP) protocol specification is very large and very complicated and covers several generations of Rockwell/Allen-Bradley PLCs.
 Parts of it date to systems that AB built before Ethernet was common and proprietary networks like serial AppleTalk etc. were around.